cortical-io/Public/iris/README.md

 * In general, use the arrow keys to move the cursor in-between the terms, and "tab/shift-tab" to move to each term.
 * Use the **"ctrl"** key to select words or enter parenthesis between words once the cursor is moved.

+---

+### Feedback and Issue Tracking

+[Please leave us](https://cortical-io.uservoice.com/) your comments, questions and any issues you find!
+We're very grateful for your feedback!